AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 ## Restoring the Home Menu title - Method 3

-ℹ️ If you've installed a custom Home Menu title to your system running on older/future firmware version without any backups, follow this section.
+<p class="note">If you've installed a custom Home Menu title to your system running on older/future firmware version without any backups, follow this section.</p>

 1. Go to [Darthsternie's Firmware Archive](https://darthsternie.net/3ds-firmwares/).